Studioname/FinalProject/readme.txt

 Instructions

+1. Install MySQL workbench
+2. Set your username to root and your password to Pa$$word123

+If you already have MySQL Workbench installed, change the credentials.txt file to reflect your login details

+3. Create a new connection called 'FinalProject'
+4. Copy and paste the code from the FinalProject SQL file into the FinalProject connection.
+Save it then run it with the lightning icon.

+Then we have to sort out the Java side of things.

 In order to run a JAR file, you must first install the Java Development Kit.
 Linux: https://www.oracle.com/java/technologies/downloads/#jdk18-linux
 Mac: https://www.oracle.com/java/technologies/downloads/#jdk18-mac